Red Sift’s email protocol configuration guide

 DKIM helps with forwarded mail by providing a mechanism to verify the authenticity and integrity of an email, even after it has been forwarded.
 Forwarding can often alter email headers, which can cause issues with other email authentication methods like SPF (Sender Policy Framework).

 Without DKIM, forwarded emails may fail to reach the recipient's inbox, especially if the sender's domain is protected by a strict DMARC (Domain-based Message Authentication, Reporting, and Conformance) policy.
+With DMARC enforcement now standard in 2026, proper DKIM implementation has become critical for email deliverability.
 This is because SPF authentication often fails during forwarding, and without both SPF and DKIM, a DMARC policy of p=reject will instruct the recipient's server to reject the email.

 It is strongly advised not to set a DMARC policy of "reject" without first implementing an aligned DKIM signature for all your email sending systems.
 This ensures that at least one authentication mechanism remains intact when SPF fails.